stardust5555/spanish-vocab-game/plan.md

 - Change the h1 that contains the question number inside it so that it changes as the next question is clicked -i.e. Question 1 becomes Question {currentQuestion +1}

+## STEP 3 - Displaying the user's score when they have finished the quiz
+Currently, when the user reaches the end of the quiz, the screen goes blank.
+This is because every time we click an answer button we go to the next question in the array.
+However, when we click the final answer button, we tell the code to go to the next question in the array but it doesn't exist!

+So we need to create an if else statement, so that when the final answer button is clicked we display something else i.e. the user's score.
+In our handlClick function
+    - Create an if else statement that says
+    - If nextQuestion < questions.length, then we display the next question
+    - else display the score